 Providers have to do all they can to make the candidate experience enjoyable and simple from the start.
 A Career Builder study found that 60% of candidates have quit an online application mid-process due to its length and complexity.
 Initial applications should be mobile-friendly, take 1-2 minutes and only ask for the essentials and last employment to understand certification needs.

 Providers cannot afford to sit on interested candidates and should follow up as soon as possible.
 Odds are job seekers are applying to multiple positions, so it’s a first come, first serve situation.
 When you receive an application, reach out immediately, and if possible, schedule an interview right away.
 Instant and consistent communication is key.

 - Consider offering flexible scheduling.

 Since many hourly workers hold multiple jobs, providers should consider offering as much scheduling flexibility as possible.
-Shorter shifts, mobile schedules and the ability to set scheduling preferences, pick up shifts and request PTO are a good start.
+Shorter shifts, mobile schedules and the ability to set scheduling preferences, pick up shifts and request PTO are a good start when promoting careers in senior care.
 During an interview, let the candidate know you’re willing to work with them to create a schedule that works for the both of you.

 - Close the deal by showing you’re invested in your employees.

 Often, workers from outside the healthcare industry won’t have the proper certifications.
 By offering to fund the training needed, providers can show they’re invested in their employees’ success and get an instant leg up on the competition.
 Another way to stand out: promote your workplace culture and the additional perks you offer like rewards for contributions, career development opportunities and other employee-centric offerings.

 Yes, a career in senior care takes a special person — but using these tactics can help you find them.
 Take this as an opportunity to brag about your organization's amazing work, its culture and its commitment to residents and staff alike.